Benefits of Italian Citizenship

 You will also have visa-free access to many countries outside the European Union.
 All of these advantages are unlocked when you become a legal Italian citizen.
 New Italian citizens are permitted to retain citizenship of their home country under Italy’s dual citizenship law.

 For those wondering how long it takes to acquire Italian dual citizenship, note that this depends entirely on your specific circumstances determining the options you have to receive dual citizenship status in the nation.

-How to become an Italian citizen?
+How to Obtain Italian Citizenship

 There are three principal methods for securing Italian citizenship:

 - Descent for birthright citizenship based on jure sanguinis (right of blood), which has no ancestral limit

 Like in most EU member states, the primary method of earning Italian citizenship is by birth.
 Other ways exist, most notably, Italian citizenship by descent.